sebgomer/cc-ravenous/README.md

 ## Available Scripts

-In the project directory, you can run (if you want):
+In the project directory, you can run (if you want to):

 ### `npm start`